kimjoar/nk-sandbox/README.md

 # State

-Both core and plugin state lives in Redux in core
+Both core and plugin/application state lives in Redux in core.
+That ensures that we'll re-render both core and apps whenever state changes.

 - Within core it's normal action -> reducer flow.
-- From plugins it's notifying about change, then core pulling changes.
+- From plugins/apps it's notifying about change, then core pulling changes.

-Re-render plugins when state has updated.
-This will trigger `willUpdate` and `didUpdate`.
+This will trigger `willUpdate` and `didUpdate` on apps and plugins.

-Also broadcast changes using a middleware?
+Should we also broadcast changes using a middleware?
 (If so, use Court's idea for specific broadcasts?)

-Doing this it should be easy to include in Redux, Angular, and other apps.
+Doing this it _should_ be easy to include in Redux, Angular, and other apps.
+One thing we need to make sure of is how to propagate the state into Angular apps.

 # Communication